adritasharma/aws-ai/README.md

 ### AI Components

 - Data Layer

   Collect vast amount fa data

 - ML Framework and Algorithm Layer

   Defina a ML framework to solve a problem

 - Model Layer

   We set parameter, function, optimizer function to create a actual model and train it

 - Application Layer

   Expose the model to users

+  ### Machone Laerning

+  ML is a type of AI to build methods that allow machines to learn from data.
+We can make prediction based on data used to train the models.